zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 #### 3:00 -- 4:00 <br/> Bath and Beyond: Stocking Fillers <a name="bath"></a>

-Homemade products that show you care
+Homemade products that show you care.
+More info coming soon.

 ### Room 2

-More info about the talks/workshops coming soon.

 #### 11:00 -- 12:00 <br/> Zero Waste with Kids <a name="zero"></a>

-Cutting down even when you have little ones about
+Cutting down even when you have little ones about.
+More info coming soon.

 #### 12:00 -- 1:00 <br/> Alternative Gift Wrapping <a name="wrapping"></a>